acend/container-basics-training/content/en/docs/11/_index.md

 docker system df
 ```

-This is helpful for scripting or doing a lot of experimentation where you start and delete quite a lot of times a container.
+This is helpful for scripting or doing a lot of experimentation where you start and delete a container quite a lot of times.
 As an example `docker rm -f $(docker ps -ql)`, which will delete the last started container.

 ## Stopping containers